Who this guide is for

 Conclusion

 There is no universal answer.
-GrapheneOS is the strongest security choice and suitable for people with higher threat profiles or who want the best possible Android security.
+GrapheneOS is the strongest security choice and suitable for people with higher profiles or who want the best possible Android security.
 CalyxOS is more accessible and sufficient for most people who want to move away from Google without becoming a security expert.

 Both are significantly better than standard Android.